-The AD7944 is a successive approximation ADC based on a charge redistribution DAC.
+The AD7986 is a successive approximation ADC based on a charge redistribution DAC.
 Figure 21 shows the simplified schematic of the ADC.
-The capacitive DAC consists of two identical arrays of 14 binary-weighted capacitors that are connected to the two comparator inputs.
+The capacitive DAC consists of two identical arrays of 18 binary-weighted capacitors that are connected to the two comparator inputs.

-During the acquisition phase, the terminals of the array tied to the input of the comparator are connected to AGND via SW+ and SW-.
+During the acquisition phase, terminals of the array tied to the input of the comparator are connected to AGND via SW+ and SW-.
 All independent switches are connected to the analog inputs.
-Therefore, the capacitor arrays are used as sampling capacitors and acquire the analog signal on the IN+ and IN-inputs.
-When the acquisition phase is completed and the CNV input goes high, a conversion phase is initiated.
+Therefore, the capacitor arrays are used as sampling capacitors and acquire the analog signal on the IN+ and IN- inputs.

+When the acquisition phase is complete and the CNV input goes high, a conversion phase is initiated.
 When the conversion phase begins, SW+ and SW- are opened first.
 The two capacitor arrays are then disconnected from the analog inputs and connected to the REFGND input.
-Therefore, the differential voltage between the IN+ and IN- inputs captured at the end of the acquisition phase is applied to the comparator inputs, causing the comparator to become unbalanced.
-By switching each element of the capacitor array between REFGND and REF, the comparator input varies by binary-weighted voltage steps ($V{REF}/2$, $V{REF}/4$, ... $V{REF}/16,384$).
+Therefore, the differential voltage between Input IN+ and Input IN- captured at the end of the acquisition phase is applied to the comparator inputs, causing the comparator to become unbalanced.
+By switching each element of the capacitor array between REFGND and REF, the comparator input varies by binary-weighted voltage steps ($V{\text{REF}}/2$, $V{\text{REF}}/4$... $V{\text{REF}}/262$,144).
 The control logic toggles these switches, starting with the MSB, to bring the comparator back into a balanced condition.
-After the completion of this process, the part returns to the acquisition phase, and the control logic generates the ADC output code and a busy signal indicator.
+After the completion of this process, the device returns to the acquisition phase, and the control logic generates the ADC output code and a busy signal indicator.

-Because the AD7944 has an on-board conversion clock, the serial clock, SCK, is not required for the conversion process.
+Because the AD7986 has an on-board conversion clock, the serial clock, SCK, is not required for the conversion process.